writetome51/DIFactory/README.txt

 To use DIFactory:

-To make DIFactory handle dependency-injection for a class, you should register the class right below its own definition.
-Example:
+To make DIFactory handle dependency-injection for a class, you need to register that class with DIFactory.
+In this example, a class is registered right below its own definition:

 export class TheClass{